bjango/Greyprint/Help/Help.md

 The Greyprint templates also include 12 pre-made styles, that can be used to rapidly construct icons, symbols and glyphs without needing to edit the fill or stroke every time a new shape is created.

-The 10%, 20%, 30% and 40% opacity styles can be used to constuct guide shapes, or make positioning of other objects apperent.
+The 10%, 20%, 30% and 40% opacity styles can be used to construct guide shapes, or make positioning of other objects apparent.
 The black fill, white fill and stroke styles cover many commonly used styles, avoiding slow manual editing.

 Here is an example using a Greyprint template and styles to draw a shuffle icon in Illustrator.